Sigmmma/c20/src/content/h3/tags/style/readme.md

 | vehicle_engage_wander_impulse | 124 | Requires research

 # Postcombat

+Behaviors used when combat has ceased and the AI returns to idle/active

 | Postcombat flags | Index | Description
 |-------|-------|---------
 | POSTCOMBAT | 125 | Requires research